franzbu/EnhancedSpaces.spoon/README.md

 But let's focus on EnhancedSpaces for now.

 ## Installation
-To install EnhancedSpaces, after downloading and unzipping, move the folder to `~/.hammerspoon/Spoons` and make sure the name of the folder is `EnhancedSpaces.spoon`.
+Download EnhancedSpaces and move the folder to `~/.hammerspoon/Spoons`.
+Make sure the name of the folder is `EnhancedSpaces.spoon`.

 As an alternative to manually downloading and installing, you can run the following terminal command: